dmlogic/community-contributions/user-stories/As a community member.md

 ✅ I need to see any outstanding requests I have
 👍 So I have any easy means to click and pay

+✅ I need to receive a receipt email whenever I make a payment 👍 To confirm the payment was successful

+✅ I need to receive a receipt email whenever an offline payment is verified 👍 So I know the admin has reconciled the books

+# Future
 I need to see an overview of maintenance activity
 So I can see how my money is being spent

-I need to receive a receipt email whenever I make a payment To confirm the payment was successful

-I need to receive a receipt email whenever an offline payment is verified So I know the admin has reconciled the books

-I need to see a history of payments I've made
-Cos it's nice to know that kind of thing